-The Head of Finance and ICT, as S95 Officer, is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (The Code).
+The Head of Finance and ICT, as S95 Officer, is responsible for the preparation of the Council's Annual Accounts in accordance with proper practices as required by legislation and as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (The Code).

-In preparing this Statement of Accounts, the Head of Finance and ICT has:
+In preparing these Annual Accounts, the Head of Finance and ICT has:

-- selected suitable accounting policies and then applied them consistently; - · made judgements and estimates that were reasonable and prudent; - complied with the Code of Practice.
+- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with legislation - complied with the Code of Practice (in so far as it is compatible with legislation).